JeremySalinas/admin-dashboard/projects/recipes/README.md

 # recipes
-* Very simple HTML website for starting
+* Very simple HTML website

 * Includes 3 recipes and a homepage with some CSS